Judith Holm Memorial Student Awards for 2011

 Checklist

-Do your paper and sponsor letters meet the Holm Awards criteria?
-Include this filled-out checklist in your cover letter or email.
-Many otherwise excellent papers are disqualified each year for failure to follow guidelines.
+Have you made sure that your paper and sponsor letters meet the Holm Awards criteria?
+Include this filled-out checklist in your cover letter or email (many otherwise excellent papers are disqualified each year for failure to follow guidelines):

 • Did you follow the formatting guidelines throughout your paper?